dotH55/Inventario/README.md

 # Inventario
-With a wireless barcode scanner, this application is used to conduct inventory at Duplicating Systems Inc.
+With a wireless barcode scanner, this application is used to count and adjust inventory at Duplicating Systems Inc.
-This application is used to count and adjust inventory.
+Inventario is part of Augusta; the central system here at DSI.